Finding The Best Die Grinder For Your Woodworking

 #3 – DEWALT DWMT70783 Straight Die Grinder

-Dewalt’s DWMT70783 is the only reliable die grinder in the entire market that is priced under $40.
+Dewalt’s DWMT70783 is the only reliable die grinder in the entire market that its price cheap compared to other die grinders.
 But don’t let that fool you into believing that this is any lesser than some of the higher priced models that you normally see.
 It may lack some of the bells and whistles for sure.
 But with an all-metal construction, a powerful motor and weighing less than 1 pound, it is the best die grinder for home use as well as for small professional set ups.

 Impressive Feature Bundle

 Dewalt throws in some extras into the package.
 You get a ¼ collet and one ¼ NPT male air hose connection which allows you to get started right out of the box.
 The Dewalt DWMT70783 also works with a 1/8 collet which is not included in the package though which is a slight let down.
 The performance of the grinder is top notch.
 It has a maximum 25000 RPM speed and a safety throttle that prevents it from getting started accidentally.
 Air vents are strategically directed away from the user and this also helps to improve the motor performance.
 Backed by Dewalt’s 3 year warranty and with these features, it offers unbelievable value for money and you’d be hard pressed to find a better die grinder at this price point.

 - Weighs less than 1 pound

 - Compact form factor at 7 inches x 3 inches

 - Ergonomic design with a cushioned grip for easy handling